shenrunzhang/forex/README.md

 This project is a custom implementation of the paper [Forecasting directional movement of Forex data using LSTM with technical and macroeconomic indicators](https://jfin-swufe.springeropen.com/articles/10.1186/s40854-020-00220-2) with improvements.

 In this project, ensemble of two LSTM models is implemented to predict the directional movement of the EUR/USD currency pair.
 The models are trained on historical data of the EUR/USD price pairs.
-The ensemble model was able to achieve a profitibility of 58%, or of making the correct decision (to buy or sell) in 58% of decisions made when testing on unseen price data.
+The ensemble model was able to achieve a profitibility of 58%, being able to make the correct decision (to buy or sell) in 58% of decisions made when testing on unseen price data.

 # Models and Data